-Dr. Gary Cordner: My sense is, when agencies think they're doing something that's working, they usually like to publicize it and get credit for publicly.
+Dr. Gary Cordner: My sense is, when agencies think they’re doing something that’s working, they usually like to publicize it and get credit for it publicly.
 I think the vast majority of the people in the police field want to share what they learn with others.
 Though, surely there are exceptions.
 I think your question is on the county level.
-I don't know anything from my own experience or what I've read that would indicate that a county agency contrast to city or town or state would have a different stance regarding that.
+I don’t know anything from my own experience or what I’ve read that would indicate that a county agency, in contrast to a city or town or state would have a different stance regarding that.

 Audience Question: A lot of agencies won’t have the human resources or the talent necessary to do the research that you’re talking about, do you have recommendations on how we might be able to reach out and involve our local colleges to be able to help to do this kind of analysis and recommendation?